-- Once they’ve confirmed the award space, provide them with your credit card to pay for taxes and fees.
+- Once the rep has confirmed the award space, provide them with your credit card to pay for taxes and fees.

 Earning Asiana Miles

-Asiana Mileage Club is transfer partners with Marriott Bonvoy.
-They’re transfer partners at a 3:1 ratio.
-You’ll receive a bonus of 5,000 miles when transferring 60,000 Marriott points, which brings your received total up to 25,000 Asiana miles for every 60,000 Marriott points transferred.
+Asiana Mileage Club is a transfer partner with Marriott Bonvoy at a 3:1 ratio.
+You’ll receive a bonus of 5,000 miles when transferring 60,000 Marriott Bonvoy points, which brings your received total up to 25,000 Asiana miles for every 60,000 Marriott Bonvoy points transferred.

 Asiana also offers co-branded Bank of America credit cards to earn miles directly.